Cannibal Corpse: Violence Unimagined and Chaos Horrific (2020–present)

 Cannibal Corpse entered the studio in June 2020 to begin recording their fifteenth studio album.
 On February 1, 2021, the band announced that the album, Violence Unimagined, would be released on April 16.
 They released a music video for the song "Inhumane Harvest" from the album in February.
-The video takes its cues from horror movies like Saw.
-The band also announced that live guitarist Erik Rutan has officially joined the band full-time, in spite of that it is currently uncertain as to whether or not guitarist O'Brien will return to the group following his 2018 legal troubles.
+The music video was largely inspired by the Saw movie franchise.
+The band also announced that live guitarist Erik Rutan has officially joined the band full-time.